Fire crews tackle terraced house fire in Ravensthorpe, Dewsbury

 About 80 firefighters have been battling a large house fire on a residential street in Dewsbury overnight.

-Emergency services were called to Queen Street, Ravensthorpe shortly after midnight, West Yorkshire Fire and Rescue said.
+Emergency services were called to Queen Street, Ravensthorpe, shortly after midnight, West Yorkshire Fire and Rescue said.

-Video on social media shows a mid-terraced house well ablaze while neighbours look on.
+Videos on social media show a mid-terraced house well ablaze while neighbours look on.

-Two crews still remain at the scene, the fire service added.
+Two crews remained at the scene on Sunday morning, the fire service added.

-It has not advised whether anyone was injured.
+It has not said if anyone was injured.

-West Yorkshire Police and Yorkshire Ambulance Service has been contacted for more information.
+West Yorkshire Police and Yorkshire Ambulance Service have been contacted for more information.

 Follow BBC Yorkshire on Facebook, Twitter and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.